maddenp/ddts/README.md

 A simple example code (numerical integration using the trapezoid rule) is provided in the _ex_ directory, along with configuration files and a full set of definitions in _library.rb_ and _profiles.rb_.
 Run `ts` to run the example suite.
 Requirements: GNU `tar` and an MPI installation providing `mpif90` and `mpirun`.

-The Ruby code was last tested with MRI/CRuby v1.9.2.
-It may or may not work, without modifications, under earlier Ruby versions.
-It has run well under JRuby in the past.
+Ruby 1.9.x is required.
+It has mainly been used under JRuby.

 ### License